DavidF-22/DavidF-22/README.md

   </a>
 </p>

-## 🍵 When AFK
+## 🍵 Hobbies

-When not aggressivly typing, I'm most probably:
+🎮 PC Gaming

-- 🎮 Gaming and getting lost in new worlds
+🔧 Tinkering with circuits and automation
-- 🔧 Tinkering with circuits and automation using Arduinos/Raspberry Pis
+☕ Chugging cups of coffee
-- ☕ Chugging cups of coffee
+💿 Experimenting with operating systems and servers
-- 🖥️ Experimenting with operating systems and server management
+🖥️ Building and Dismantling PCs

 ---
 > _**Note:** Profile was inspired by the style and structure of [AFLucas-UOM's](https://github.com/AFLucas-UOM#--hey-there-im-andrea-filiberto-lucas-) profile page._